 Other information

 The Accountable Officer is responsible for the other information in the annual report and accounts.
-The other information comprises the Performance Report and the Accountability Report excluding the audited parts of the Remuneration and Staff Report.
+The other information comprises the Performance Report, the Governance Statement, and the Accountability Report excluding the audited parts of the Remuneration and Staff Report.